libesmtp/libESMTP/docs/bugreport.md

 ## What Not to Report
 Its amazing how often correct behaviour is reported as a bug.
 Familiarise yourself with the appropriate documentation.
-Also read the [libESMTP API](c-index) document.
+Also read the [libESMTP API](reference) document.
 Many people trip up on the subtleties of SMTP and often the documents will answer your question saving your time and mine.